Fire safety design

 Once the New Zealand Fire Service has approved your evacuation scheme, you must make sure to maintain it.
-The New Zealand Fire Service can send you email reminders to complete a trial evacuation or review your training scheme, or you can send reports to your local Fire Service office.
+The New Zealand Fire Service can send you email reminders (external link) to complete a trial evacuation or review your training scheme, or you can send reports to your local Fire Service office.

 School halls have a maximum capacity.
 This is the number of people allowed in the hall at one time.
 The number is in the original compliance schedule or the original fire report.
 Ask your local council if you don’t have a copy of these.